Burhan7777/RedPdfPro/featurestobeadded.md

 FEATURES TO BE ADDED
 --------------------------------------------

-1) Share pdf as pdf and images:
+1) Share pdf as pdf and images: DONE
 2) Export pdf as word , excel and powerpoint file:
 3) Convert pdf into word , excel and powerpoint:
 4) Convert images in pdf: